anima-wg/constrained-join-proxy/draft-ietf-anima-constrained-join-proxy.md

                  Join Proxy to query and return Join Proxy specific BRSKI resources of a Registrar.
     Reference: [this document]

+## GRASP Discovery Registry

+IANA is asked to extend the registration of the "AN\_join\_registrar" (without quotes) in the "GRASP Objective Names" table in the Grasp Parameter registry.
+This document should also be cited for the objective values "BRSKI_RJP" defined in {{graspregistrardiscovery}}.

 ## service name and port number registry {#dns-sd-spec}